learn-co-students/sinatra-user-auth-v-000/README.md

 So, to honor this principle of organization and design, we give different functions their own space.
 For example, a user's registration is it's own function, so we have a `RegistrationsController` to handle it.
 Similarly, the template that renders the new registration, or signup, form gets it's own subdirectory, in `views/registrations`.
 It may seem like a lot of work to contain some minimal code, but think about larger, more complex applications.

 Let's say you're running a popular online marketplace.
-You need users to be able to sign up, log in and out, browse items, add items to a shopping cart, purchase items, manager their account information and much more.
+You need users to be able to sign up, log in and out, browse items, add items to a shopping cart, purchase items, manage their account information and much more.
 If we placed the code to handle *all* of these functions in the same file, we'd have a super long, super messy file that would be really frustrating to debug and really frustrating for other developers to work collaboratively on.

 ## Instructions